Make a Donation!

 We recognise that we are part of wider society, in which historical, economic, political and social developments include the embeddedness of a racist narrative built on white supremacy and privilege.
 We need a deeper understanding of the way our cultural institutions have developed, in order to shift the white dominance of the arts and society.

 We recognise that we are a predominantly white organisation, with a company membership that is not reflective of the ethnic diversity of our local community and the city of Coventry.
-We must acknowledge that our artistic programming is almost exclusively based around plays written by white people for white people.
-Our productions involve cast, crews and front of house teams which are almost exclusively white.
+We must acknowledge that our artistic programming is dominated by plays written by white people for white people.
+Our productions involve cast, crews and front of house teams which are predominantly white.

 We need to have serious reflection and consideration about this.
 What are the constructs of the Criterion’s dramaturgical, cultural and organisational practice, developed over nearly 60 years?
 How much bias, control and complicity is there within our ways of working and support of homosocial (‘people like me’) practices which could work against inclusivity?